 Best Bookshelf Speakers Under $500 Reviewed

 Bookshelf speakers can be a tricky purchase, especially with them getting better and better as the years passed.
-Bookshelf speakers have been first used in home theater systems, offering more immersive surround sounds first utilized in movies and TV shows.
+Bookshelf speakers were first used in home theaters as they offered more immersive surround sounds for movies and TV shows.
 As time passed, bookshelf speakers have now been used in HiFi applications and even for home parties.
 It’s not a mystery how they’ve become famous with their compact sizes and high-quality and high-output sounds.
-In this article, we’ll tackle and give some insights to the best bookshelf speakers under $500.
+In this article, we’ll tackle and give some insights into the best bookshelf speakers under $500.
 Check out our reviews of the JBL Studio 530, the Bose 201 Series V, and the Edifier R2000DB, below.

-JBL has proved itself to the masses through their years of extensive experience in making performance-ready speakers and other audio equipment.
-And those years of experience are being put to their newer products today as they focus a bit more on consumer audio systems.
-The one we’re looking at today is the JBL Studio 530, one of the best sounding bookshelf speakers you can find for under $500.
+JBL has proved itself through their years of extensive experience in making performance-ready speakers and other audio equipment.
+And those years of experience are being applied to their products today as they focus more on consumer audio systems.
+So, deservedly, the first of our reviews is the JBL Studio 530, one of the best bookshelf speakers under $500.

-In terms of design, the JBL Studio 530 is a bit of an oddball, with JBL calls an “Exclusive Design.”
-The 1-inch High-Frequency driver has an unusual shaped horn, while the 5.25-inch Low- Frequency driver’s cover is swooping into the high-frequency horn.
+In terms of design, the JBL Studio 530 is a bit of an oddball, with what JBL calls an “Exclusive Design.”
+The 1-inch High-Frequency driver has an unusual-shaped horn.
+In contrast, the 5.25-inch Low- Frequency driver’s cover is swooping into the high-frequency horn.
 Some will like it, and some will hate it, but I think it looks cool.
 But you have to see the pictures for yourself to know if you’d live with the design or not.

-These speakers are powered and connected using the gold plated binding post connectors on the rear.
+These speakers are powered and connected using the gold-plated binding post connectors on the rear.
 The JBL Studio 530 has an overall rich, balanced tone with a frequency response of 45Hz to 40 kHz.
-The bass on the JBL Studio 530 is rich and warm, and the bass will even bring an extra punch when you push it, and it does it with little to none distortion.
-The treble is also crisp and clear and will not sound like a tin can when you push it on higher volumes.
+The JBL Studio 530’s bass is rich and warm, and will even bring an extra punch when you push it.
+And it does it with little to no distortion.
+Its treble is crisp, clear, and will not sound like a tin can when you push it on higher volumes.

 Is it okay for Hi-Fi and other applications?
 Yes, it can do well in Hi-Fi and home theater applications, especially with its vast frequency response.
 The right tonal balance will also make these as great studio monitors.

-Overall, if you don’t like these speakers’ aesthetics, I promise you that you’ll think twice or think as much as you want until you start to love them.
+Overall, if you don’t like these speakers’ aesthetics, I promise you that you’ll start to love them.
 The sound these speakers spit out has an overall lively sound quality and has a significant presence in ways that even audiophiles can’t explain.
-With that, I’d highly recommend this speaker for everyone looking for a great listening experience, and for the money, it won’t disappoint.
+With that, I’d highly recommend this speaker for everyone looking for a great listening experience.
+For the money, it won’t disappoint.

-The Bose 201 Series V features the classic Bose speaker design with the curved front side, letting the sound disperse more efficiently, resulting in a more natural surround sound.
-The Bose 201 Series V speakers will have a 6-1/2 inches woofer and a highly sensitive 2-inches tweeter that includes the Stereo Targeting Technology made by Bose.
-And upon purchase, you can get these speakers with floor stands or wall brackets so you can be all set when you get these.
+The Bose 201 Series V features the classic Bose speaker design with a curved front side, letting the sound disperse more efficiently, resulting in a more natural surround sound.
+The Bose 201 Series V speakers have a 6-1/2 inches woofer and a highly sensitive 2-inches tweeter that includes the Stereo Targeting Technology made by Bose.
+And upon purchase, you can get these speakers with floor stands or wall brackets.

 The enclosure is a bit light, but the shape of the enclosure will provide fantastic acoustics.
 Furthermore, the headcovers are made out of premium materials such as flannel lining.
-In terms of connectivity and power, the Bose 201 Series V is a passive speaker connected through a bare wire connection, which you need to get the proper wire gauge to ensure the appropriate performance.
+In terms of connectivity and power, the Bose 201 Series V is a passive speaker connected through a bare wire connection.
+So you need to get the proper wire gauge to ensure the appropriate performance.

 In the end, we’ll ask the same questions, what are these speakers for?
 The unknown frequency range and a constantly adjusting frequency response make these speakers unreliable for Hi-Fi listening and studio monitoring.
-Instead, these speakers are made for home theater applications since these speakers will bring out a pleasurable surround sound experience with exciting and enhanced audio.
-Overall, with a price tag of under $500, the Bose 201 Series V is still worth trying as one of the best bookshelf speakers for home theater applications.
+These speakers are made for home theaters since they bring out a pleasurable surround sound experience with exciting enhanced audio.
+Overall, with a price tag of under $500, the Bose 201 Series V is worth trying and is one of the best bookshelf speakers for home theater applications.

-All of the bookshelf speakers we’ve mentioned so far are all passive speakers and will need amplification from an amplifier.
-For the sake of convenience and a cleaner, more comfortable, and less clunky setup, we’ve sought out to feature an active amplifier for this list.
+All of the bookshelf speakers we’ve mentioned so far are passive speakers and will need amplification from an amplifier.
+For convenience and a cleaner, more comfortable, and less clunky setup, we’ve featured an active amplifier for this list.
 For that, we’ll take a look at the Edifier R2000DB.
 Stay tuned to see if this one is for you.

 Straight out of the box, the Edifier R2000DB will include everything to make itself work.
-The package consists of the speakers themselves together with an RCA to 3.5mm cable, a 5-pin left speaker connector, a remote control, and finally, an optic-fiber cable.
+The package consists of the speakers themselves, an RCA to 3.5mm cable, a 5-pin left speaker connector, a remote control, and an optic-fiber cable.

 Edifier paid particular attention to the aesthetics of this speaker.
 They incorporated a gloss black piano finish to go with the speakers’ enclosure, which also has an exciting shape and brings a sleek and beautiful look.
-Although with the gloss black finish, you do have to worry about frequently cleaning it with the finish being a fingerprint and dust magnet.
+Although with the gloss black finish, you do have to worry about frequently cleaning it since the finish is a fingerprint and dust magnet.

 Let’s set the unbalanced acoustics aside.
 The sound quality is still top-notch thanks to the 5-inch 36W full-range driver and 24W 25mm tweeter dubbed “Eagle-Eye Tweeter” when combined, brings out a total of 120W of power.
 Bass tones are rich and powerful and also surprisingly precise.
 The mid-tones are a bit saturated for my taste but easily solvable with an EQ on your device.
 The treble tones are perfect and detailed thanks to the Eagle-Eye tweeter.

 Overall, the Edifier R2000DB is surprisingly good despite the compromises it has to make due to its clean setup.
-And these speakers are remarkably usable for Hi-Fi die to its lossless optical audio connection.
+And these speakers are remarkably usable for Hi-Fi due to their lossless optical audio connection.
 With the versatility, you can do anything with these speakers straight out of the box.

 These are the best bookshelf speakers we found for $500.
 Make sure to check them out with the links above.
-As a summary, the JBL Studio 530 is for the audiophiles, the Bose 201 Series V is for the surround sound lovers, and the Edifier is for people looking for practicality.
+To summarize our reviews, the JBL Studio 530 is for audiophiles, the Bose 201 Series V is for surround sound lovers, and the Edifier is for people looking for practicality.
 Get the one for you now!

 FAQ: Frequent questions